-Study 2 Means, Standard Deviations, and Correlations of Level 2 Variablesa, b completed the survey, for a response rate of 66 percent.
-Missing values reduced the number of usable observations to 234 and the final response rate to 48 percent.
-In our usable sample, respondents were from 45 branches; 77.1 percent were women; the average age was 37.8 years; the average tenure with the organization was 6.1 years; and 8.2 percent were nonwhites.
+Sample.
+Our second sample is a retail bank in the Midwest region of the United States, hereafter referred to as Cashcorp.
+Cashcorp owns and operates 45 branch offices in two states and has roughly two billion dollars in assets.
+We sent a survey to all 486 employees.
+Three-hundred and twenty employees completed the survey for a response rate of 66%.
+Missing values reduced the number of usable observations to 234 for a final response rate of 48%.
+Within our usable sample of 45 branches, 77.1% were women; the average age was 37.8 years; the average tenure with the organization was 6.1 years; and 8.2% were non-whites.
 The average branch size was 10.8 (5.2 survey respondents per branch).
-In the two years following the survey, 60 employees who completed our survey voluntarily left Cashcorp, which equates to a two-year voluntary turnover rate of 25.7 percent (or 12.9 percent per year).
-Finally, nonresponse bias was unlikely because employees who completed our survey and those who did not were not significantly different in terms of gender, age, tenure, race, or turnover rate.
+In the two years following the survey, 60 employees who completed our survey voluntarily left Cashcorp, which equates to two year voluntary turnover rate of 25.7 percent (or 12.9 percent per year).
+Finally, non-response bias was unlikely because employees who completed our survey and those who did not were not significantly different in terms of gender, age, tenure, race, or turnover rate.

 Measures.
-The measures and methods were only slightly different from those for Study 1.
-The most important addition was that Study 2 included the ten-item Job Search Behavior Index (Kopelman et al., 1992; $\alpha = .83$ ).
-We aggregated this measure to the unit level in order to assess the amount of job search activity occurring in a particular bank branch.
-This index seeks to tap the actual behaviors involved in looking for a new job and includes items such as, "[During the past year, have you] revised your résumé?" "... read the classified/ help wanted advertisements in the newspaper?" "... sent copies of your résumé to a prospective employer?" ". . . talked to coworkers about getting a new job?" "... gone on a job interview?"
-The results of Kopelman and colleagues (1992) suggest that this index may be a better and more behaviorally grounded predictor of employee turnover than are intention to leave and attitudinal variables.
+The measures and methods are only slightly different from Study 1.
+The most important addition is that Study 2 includes the 10-item Job Search Behavior Index (Kopelman et al., 1992)( $\alpha = .83$ ).
+This measure is aggregated to the unit level in order to assess the amount of job search activity occurring in a particular bank branch.
+This index seeks to tap the actual behaviors involved in looking for a new job, and includes items such as, "During the past year, have you revised your resume? ... read the classified/help wanted advertisements in the newspaper? ...sent copies of your resume to a prospective employer? ... talked to coworkers about getting a new job? ...gone on a job interview?"
+The results of Kopelman and colleagues (1992) suggest that this may be a better and more behaviorally grounded predictor of employee turnover than are intention to leave or attitudinal variables.

 Study 2 also employs slightly better measures of job satisfaction and organizational commitment.
 Whereas the first study used a shortened 20-item version of Spector's Job Satisfaction Index (1985), Study 2 used the full 36-item scale.
-In addition, Study 1 only assessed affective commitment, and Study 2 used a more comprehensive 18-item measure of organizational commitment that includes affective, normative, and continuance commitment (Meyer, Allen, & Smith, 1993).
-Both studies used the same short version of Holtom and colleagues' (2006) job embeddedness scale.
-Once again, the reliability scores for these scales were high ( $\alpha$ = .93, job satisfaction; $\alpha = .89$ , organizational commitment; and $\alpha = .82$ , job embeddedness).
-Finally, we used Griffeth and Hom's (1988) 5-item Index of Perceived Job Alternatives at the individual level to control for the effect of employee perceptions on the job alternative-turnover relationship.
-Finally, as in Study 1, we aggregated five variables (i.e., job search, job embeddedness, job satisfaction, organizational commitment, and job alternatives) to the unit level.
-Our rationale for aggregating job satisfaction, organizational commitment, and job alternatives was the same as for Study 1.
+In addition, Study 1 only assessed affective commitment, and Study 2 used a more comprehensive 18-item measure of organizational commitment which includes affective, normative, and continuance commitment (Meyer et al, 1993).
+Both studies used the same short version of Holtom and colleagues' job embeddedness scale (2006).
+Once again, the reliability scores for these scales were high ( $\alpha = .93$ for job satisfaction; $\alpha = .89$ for organizational commitment; and $\alpha = .82$ for job embeddedness).
+Finally, we used Griffeth and Hom's (1988) 5-item Index of Perceived Job Alternatives at the individual level to control for the effect of employee perceptions on the job alternative - turnover relationship.
+Finally, similar to Study 1, we aggregated five variables (i.e., job search, job embeddedness, job satisfaction, organizational commitment and job alternatives) to the unit level.
+Our rationale for aggregating job satisfaction, organizational commitment and job alternatives is the same as for Study 1.
 They were seen as conservative controls.